PhotonMastr/ConvertU-CLI/README.md

 <h1>MacOS</h1>
 Go to the <a href="https://github.com/PhotonMastr/ConvertU/releases/tag/ConvertU">Releases Page</a>
-click on the text ConvertU-MacOS
+Click on the text ConvertU-MacOS
 <img src="https://cdn.discordapp.com/attachments/655147160190320651/998064061621223554/Screen_Shot_2022-07-16_at_11.09.51_PM.png" width="200"/>
-and it should download a file in your Downloads folder called ConvertU-MacOS.
+And it should download a file in your Downloads folder called ConvertU-MacOS.
 Once you have that in your downloads open a terminal and cd into Downloads (or whatever directory the file is in).
 Once you are Cd'd in just run ./ConvertU-MacOS and the script should run with no issues.
-Or for simplicity you can simply click on the file
+Or, for simplicity you can simply click on the file
 <img src="https://cdn.discordapp.com/attachments/655147160190320651/998064778683617360/Screen_Shot_2022-07-16_at_11.12.31_PM.png" width="200"/>

 <h1>Windows</h1>